Skip to main content

 Attributes

-An attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, the version(s) of available programming languages that are available, and so on.
+An attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, the versions of available programming languages that are available.
 An attribute may be unique to a specific node or it can be identical across every node in the organization.
 Attributes are most commonly set from a cookbook, by using knife, or are retrieved by Ohai from each node before every Chef Infra Client run.
 All attributes are indexed for search on the Chef Infra Server.
 Good candidates for attributes include:

 • any cross-platform abstraction for an application, such as the path to a configuration file